 Indiana law requires only an acknowledgement and not the actual production of records within this specified time period.
 The City is allowed a “reasonable” amount of time to actually produce all disclosable records to you.
 All requests will be given our immediate attention; however, the length of time it will take to produce records is dependent upon the nature, volume, and scope of your request.

 A member of the City’s legal department will review your request and make a determination, based on applicable law, as to whether the records may be disclosed to you.

 How will I know if my request has been denied?

 If your request is denied, you will receive a written response with an explanation as to why the record is not disclosable to you.

 Is there a cost for public records and when must it be paid?

-Fees must be paid when you pick up the document.
+Any fees due must be paid when you pick up the record.

 227 W Jefferson Blvd, Suite 1200S South Bend, IN 46601